gforti84/ElmerFiles/share_1/readme.md

 For comparison with FEMM:
 <img src="Figures/femm_mesh.png" width="540">

 One thing about this procedure is that the bodies must be identified manually for the definition of Elmer problem without GUI.
+One could read this information from the fem file (your-file.fem).
+There is a section with the definitions of the Block parameters ([NumBlockLabels]) which correlates with material parameters, circuits and so on.

 The boundary for mortar BC is created and ca be used to define the problem within Elmer.
 Only issue that was found is that the boundary definition need the keyword **‘Discontinuous Target Bodies = Integer’** so the problem can run:
 ```